ampl/mp/doc/rst/model-guide.rst

 - `highs <https://github.com/ampl/mp/tree/master/solvers/highsdirect>`_, an interface to the open-source `HiGHS <https://highs.dev/>`_ solver

 Binaries for these solvers can be downloaded, in distribution bundles and individually, through the `AMPL Portal <https://portal.ampl.com>`_.
+More solvers will be added.

 Overview